The Codex

 Dub An-Ki

 A small dark tablet, crowded with marks, cooler and heavier in the hand than it should be.
 Its name means the tablet of heaven and earth.
+It wakes for one line of blood and no other.
 It remembers, it answers, and once you learn to read it, it can be made to work.
 Everything in the chronicle turns on it.

 The people you will meet